raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-attendees.md

 categories: ["Engagement", "Event Management"]
 tags: ["learning", "Agile"]
 # meta description
-description: "Experiencing autonomy, mastery, and purpose as attendees"
+description: "Behind the scenes of a successful company event: experiencing autonomy, mastery, and purpose as attendees"
 summary: "Experiencing autonomy, mastery, and purpose as attendees"
 # save as draft
 draft: false